Kuuuube/Circular_Area/wiki/FAQ.md

 ### 3. OpenTabletDriver doesn't show my area as an ellipse or half-face superellipse.
 Is the plugin broken?

-No. Circular Area changes your tablet area without changing the GUI.
+No. Circular Area transforms your tablet area in the backend only.
+There will be no visual changes within OTD's GUI/UX.
 Currently, OTD does not allow plugins to change GUI.
 If OTD makes this option available in the future, Circular Area will make use of it.

 <br>